Share

-Basic preservation tips for your family papers
+Basic preservation tips for family papers and personal archives

 Remember the day you became a Bat Mitzvah?
 The day you graduated from high school?
 Did you save your exams from college?
 Did you ever keep a diary?
 Write letters home from camp?
 Do you have pictures, letters, "blue books" or your diploma tucked away somewhere?
 What about photographs of your mother's graduation or your own children's?